October 2014 President’s Newsletter

 NEW MEMBERS GO TO THE "NEW MEMBER INFORMATION" PAGE OF THE WEBSITE FOR IMPORTANT DETAILS ABOUT JOINING THE TLQMC.

-Last Updated: September 2, 2014
+Last Updated: October 2, 2014

 Joe Wheat: Website Manager

 Bob Pannoni: Website Advisor